Rozell, TimothyAssociate Professor

 Ph.D. , Washington State University, 1993

-During the 2004-2005 school year, Dr. Rozell went on Sabattical in Scotland to help develop new research techniques.
+During the 2004-2005 school year, Dr. Rozell went on Sabbatical in Scotland to help develop new research techniques to examine expression of variant forms of the follicle stimulating hormone receptor in cows and sheep.
 There he collaborated with the University of Glasgow's College of Veterinary Medicine.

 Dr. Rozell's laboratory has broad interests in the area of reproductive physiology, with specific projects currently focused on the process of development of follicles on the ovary.
 Although the main interest of the laboratory is how to remove bloodstains from white lab coats (editorial note: please do not take the laboratory too seriously, no matter what it says), Dr. Rozell is currently working on projects to gain improved understanding of the role of follicle stimulating hormone in the process of follicular development (and smart money is bet on the fact that 'follicle stimulating hormone' most likely stimulates follicles).
 The ultimate goal of Dr. Rozell's research program is to facilitate reproductive activity in postpartum dairy cows and in young heifers.
 Dr. Rozell's research program thinks this is an excellent goal, and wants you to know that you can send fist-fulls of dollars (pounds and euros also accepted) to it at any time, should you get tired of stumbling over all the cash you currently have lying around in your bedroom.